Ben-Santana/Arena/README.md

 #### Accomplishments

-We combined tech we knew with tools we didn’t to make something genuinely new.
-Despite a wild development journey, we delivered a real, working multiuser AR prototype—and picked up a lot of know-how on the frontier of immersive tech.
+We tackled new challenges, navigated unfamiliar tools, and built a multiuser AR prototype that works in the real world.
+Bringing it all together, over the course of a single hackathon sprint weekend, was the achievement we’re most proud of.

 ---

 #### What we learned

-AR is still the wild west.
-The tools are early, the docs thin, and even the smartest AI assistants can’t always save you.
-Nothing beats fast adaptation and clever teamwork.
+Collaborative Unity development for multiplayer, shared-space AR is a challenge of its own.
+From version control to scene merges, every step needs discipline and communication.
+Building in mixed reality, we found that even simple changes ripple across the whole experience—and a smooth process depends on staying aligned as a team and learning new tech together as we go.

 ---

 #### What's next

-Imagine any event—concerts, worldwide competitions, live 3D streams—where “front row” means wherever you are.
+Imagine any event - concerts, worldwide competitions, live 3D streams - where “front row” means wherever you are.
 That’s the future we see.
-ARena is our first step.
+ARena is the first step.

 ---